 Meaning and History

 The Justice logo evolved with the store, so at each pivotal stage, it looked different.
-The style change was so radical that the previous sign always drastically differed from the subsequent one.
-For instance, the Tween Brands corporation created a store for girls and teenagers, transforming it into a large-scale empire with more than 1,000 retail outlets (as of 2016).
-But after the transition to Bluestar Alliance LLC, the format changed because the new owner decided to convert the store to an online format.
+The style change was so radical that the previous sign drastically differed from the subsequent one.
+For instance, the Tween Brands corporation created a store for girls and teenagers, transforming it into a large-scale empire with over 1,000 retail outlets (as of 2016).
+However, the format changed after the transition to Bluestar Alliance LLC, as the new owner converted the store to an online-only format.
 Naturally, its visual identity was also restructured.

-The modernization affected all aspects of the emblem – from stylistic to conceptual.
-This measure was needed so that the store could attract many customers in a small format.
-To achieve this, designers used typographic and graphic techniques that act on the subconscious and immediately inform others of their purpose.
+The modernization affected all aspects of the emblem, from stylistic to conceptual.
+This measure was needed to attract many customers in a small format.
+To achieve this, designers used typographic and graphic techniques that operate on the subconscious and immediately convey their purpose to others.
 The transformation affected, first and foremost, the font and color.

 What is Justice?

-Justice is an American online store where clothing and accessories for girls aged 6-12 are sold.
+Justice is an American online store that sells clothing and accessories for girls aged 6-12.
 It was launched in this format in 2016.
-Although the official emergence of the brand was in 2004, in reality, it originated much earlier – in 1987.
+Although the brand’s official launch was in 2004, it originated in 1987.
 It was a large commercial network with a different name, which included several hundred points of sale.
 The headquarters has always been in New Albany, Ohio.

 1987 – 1996

-This was a sign showing that this was The Limited Too store.
+This sign indicated that it was a The Limited Too store.
 It was two-tiered.

 - The inscription in the first line was made up of uppercase letters in white with a thin black stripe in the middle.
 The background was black for contrast.
 Serifs were absent.
 The inter-letter space was wide, so the glyphs were very free.
 They were geometric.

 - The second row was occupied by the short word “too,” written in lowercase in a handwritten font.
 It was colored orange and was located under the uppercase “T” and “E.” It had a strong left tilt, making the line look diagonal.
-The small letter “t” had a non-standard shape and looked like a plus sign (+).
+The lowercase “t” had an unusual shape and looked like a plus sign (+).

 1996 – 2009

 The particle “The” disappeared from the logo, so the inscription became single-level.
-In it, uppercase letters alternated with lowercase letters, making them appear to bounce.
-The style of the emblem was childlike, friendly, cheerful, and tuned to positivity.
+In it, uppercase and lowercase letters alternated, making them appear to bounce.
+The emblem’s style was childlike, friendly, cheerful, and positive.
 This was confirmed by a single flower, which separated the words.
-It seemed as if it was drawn by a small child, had wide petals, and perfectly complemented the thin glyphs.
+It seemed like a small child drew it; it had wide petals and perfectly complemented the thin glyphs.
 The delicate pink color made it genuinely girly.

 2009 – today

-After rebranding with the name change from Limited Too to Justice, the company got a new logo.
-It is also childlike, joyful, and cute but more sparkling.
+After rebranding, the company adopted a new logo and changed its name from Limited Too to Justice.
+It is also childlike, joyful, and cute, but more sparkling.
 The powdery pink transformed into neon pink, adding even more brightness to the emblem.
-The online store owners abandoned printed letters, choosing a harmonious variant – a font imitating the handwritten style as if the inscription was made by a child’s hand.
+The online store owners abandoned printed letters and chose a harmonious font variant that imitates a handwritten style, as if the inscription were made by a child’s hand.

 Each glyph in the emblem is unique.
-But there is one common feature: they all have a puffed form.
+But they all share one common feature: they are puffed.
 In particular, they have wide lines with rounded ends.
 There are practically no external angles – only internal ones, and even then, infrequently.
-The inscription is placed like a hill – more precisely, a wave, as the middle part of the text is raised, and the edges are lowered.
-The place of the classic dot over the “i” is occupied by a miniature blue heart with five teardrop strokes at the top.
+The inscription is set like a hill, more precisely, a wave, with the middle part raised and the edges lowered.
+The classic dot over the “i” is replaced by a miniature blue heart with five teardrop strokes at the top.

 Fonts and Colors

-The Justice logo is text-based, so the writing style is given primary attention.
-Depending on the year of the emblem’s appearance, fonts vary greatly in design.
+The Justice logo is text-based, focusing on the writing style.
+Fonts vary greatly in design depending on the emblem’s appearance year.
 For a long time, letters were geometric, with strict lines and even edges.
-Then there was a transition to a childlike design with a prevalence of jumping glyphs of individual design.
+Then, there was a transition to a childlike design with a prevalence of jumping glyphs in individual designs.

-The lightness of typography is enhanced by color.
-For this, girly colors were chosen: pink hues from pastel to neon.
+Color enhances the lightness of typography.
+For this, girly colors were chosen, ranging from pastels to neon hues.
 A soft shade of blue harmoniously complements bright fuchsia.